-Corvid 19 - From Pain In the Ass to Unbridled Clarity
+Covid 19 - From Pain In the A$$ to Unbridled Clarity

 In every aspect of life, it can be said that the Coronavirus has disrupted, upheaved, and mucked up life as we know it for the last couple of months in 2020.
 I mean, let's talk about a reality check.
-I'm a single gal, carefree, kid-less.
+I'm a single gal, carefree, and kid-less.
 I am the cool auntie whose only care is my adorable yet spoiled to the core, miniature poodle.
 I do love kids, I love my nieces and nephews, so don't get me wrong.
-What I love even more, however, is when I'm able to give them back to their parents and it's time to go.
-Unfortunately, I met Corvid-19 in early April, and my life changed.
+What I love even more, however, is when I'm able to give them back to their parents and it's time for them to go home.
+Unfortunately, I met Covid-19 in early April, and my life changed.

 When I realized I couldn't be out as normal, I did have the time to become a better business person.
 I could get organized and make my business itself, STRONGER.
 I was able to finish my website, create foundational files, develop workflows and I was able to get my social media profiles in check.
 I was able to develop a content calendar for both my businesses and I started to feel good again.

 For the first time in a while, I had gained clarity & was able to focus and see the big picture.
-Because I had been so disgusted, when I did start to think about how I wanted to be, what I wanted my business and life to look like, the changes that needed to be made just came.
-In no way am I making light of the over 60,000 deaths that occurred at the time, before May 1st; but by focusing on what I could do to utilize my time for my biggest goals was the most important gift given to me through this pandemic.
+Because I had been so disgusted, I started to think about how I wanted to be, what I wanted my business and life to look like.
+I started to think of how I could utilize my time to reach for my biggest goals, and honestly the most important gift given to me through this pandemic.
 What changes can you make that this lockdown has brought clearly to the forefront of your mind?
 Think about your answers for both your business and personal life.
 Write it down and start to map out a plan to bring what you want into reality.

 In the end, the one thing that the Coronavirus didn't make me better at, was being a great aunt.
-I was already that before the lockdown.
 Although my niece and I did butt heads in the beginning, we worked things out.
 We got on the same page and adapted to each other.
 I began to pick up on clues on how she best learns and the conditions she needed to still feel like learning held value for her.
 I then did what I needed to do around that.
-I'm pretty sure most parents already know this, but as a fun loving, do anything in the world for them - auntie, those lessons tend to get learned the hard way.
-Nonetheless, I think I solidified my position in her mind as the best aunt ever.
+I'm pretty sure most parents already know this, but as a fun loving, do anything in the world for them - auntie, those lessons tend to be hard learned Nonetheless, I think I solidified my position in her mind as the best aunt ever.
 That's one title I hold close and regardless of the circumstances, I will ensure never changes.